ZavenGaloyan/Unit-3/Project_3.md

                         )
                 session.add(new)
                 session.commit()
+                self.parent.ids.loginscr.ids.email.text = self.ids.remail.text
+                #input the information into the database and change screen to the welcome screen
                 self.parent.current = "WelcomeScreen"

             elif password == confirm and check_user:
+                #When user is already in database
                 self.ids.msg.text = "User existed"
             else:
+                #when password doesn't match with confirm password
                 self.ids.msg.text = "password doesn't match"
         else:
+            #when password textfield is blank change the text and color of the text
             self.ids.msg.text = "password needed"
             self.ids.msg.text_color = 1, 0, 0,1